pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/ubuntu_install.md

 # log out and back in for the group modification to be taken into account
 ```

 _Note: the `-s /bin/bash` option is not strictly required.
-It insures you are using bash shell when logged in with this user and have, among others, access to bash history feature_.
+It ensures you are using bash shell when logged in with this user and have, among others, access to bash history feature_.

 ### Database